 At the time of the intercept, the drone was operating roughly 34 kilometers (about 21 miles) from the nearest point of land on the Iranian coast, Guastella said.

 “This dangerous and escalatory attack was irresponsible and occurred in the vicinity of established air corridors between Dubai, [United Arab Emirates], and Muscat, Oman, possibly endangering innocent civilians,” he said.

-As Trump’s national security team scrambles to deal with the crisis, experts and former and current officials say Esper’s credentials could serve him in the Pentagon job.
+As Trump’s national security team contends with the fallout, experts and former and current officials say Esper’s credentials could serve him in the Pentagon job.
 Esper’s diverse background includes more than 10 years in the Army, during which he served as an infantry officer with the 101st Airborne Division.
 Later, he commanded an airborne rifle company in Europe and served as an Army fellow at the Pentagon.

 Esper also has extensive experience on Capitol Hill, which experts say prepares him well for navigating the interagency process and getting things done in Washington.
 Esper served as a senior professional staffer for the Senate Foreign Relations Committee and the Senate Governmental Affairs Committee and as policy director for the House Armed Services Committee.
 He also worked in senior positions for Sen. Chuck Hagel, Senate Majority Leader Bill Frist, and Sen. Fred Thompson’s 2008 presidential campaign.